Brett Lunger: Sports cars and Formula 5000

-Lunger finished 8th in a McLaren Chevrolet in the 1966, 252 mi Nassau Trophy race, in Nassau, Bahamas.
+Lunger finished eighth in a McLaren Chevrolet in the 1966, 252 mi Nassau Trophy race, in Nassau, Bahamas.
 He was only a few seconds behind Peter Gregg in a Porsche Carrera 6.
 Lunger fielded a Lola T160 chassis in the 1968 Canadian American Challenge Cup (Can-Am).
 Others who drove Lola T160 cars were Swede Savage and Chuck Parsons.

-Following the stint in the US Marines and the rank of captain in 1970, and competing in two SCCA National events, Lunger was among drivers in the 1971 L&M Grand Prix, at Lime Rock Park, who were competing for 2nd place in the 1971 SCCA L&M 5000 Continental Championship.
+Following the stint in the US Marines and the rank of captain in 1970, and competing in two SCCA National events, Lunger was among drivers in the 1971 L&M Grand Prix, at Lime Rock Park, who were competing for second place in the 1971 SCCA L&M 5000 Continental Championship.
 Lunger started the race with a 103 degree fever having been diagnosed with mononucleosis the previous day.
 As race progressed he started to lose strength allowing Sam Posey to pass and moving Lunger to third in the championship.
 He was hospitalized after the race for several days.
 His first major win was that year at Brainerd International Raceway in the Minnesota Grand Prix.
 Lunger had 58 points prior to the event.
-Lunger came in 3rd overall in the overall standing, after David Hobbs had clinched the title with 99 points.
+Lunger came in third overall in the overall standing, after David Hobbs had clinched the title with 99 points.
 His home at the time was Pomona, California.

-Between 1972 and 1973 he raced in European Formula Two.His best finish was a 4th place at Mantorp Park in Sweden, for Space Racing, in their March-Ford BDA 722.
+Between 1972 and 1973, Lunger raced in European Formula Two.
+His best finish was a 4th place at Mantorp Park in Sweden, for Space Racing, in their March-Ford BDA 722.

-In 1972 Lunger was 3rd again in the L&M Continental 5000 Championship, trailing Graham McRae and Sam Posey.
-He moved into 3rd place following a win at Road Atlanta in August, in the Road Atlanta Grand Prix.
+In 1972, Lunger was third again in the L&M Continental 5000 Championship, trailing Graham McRae and Sam Posey.
+He moved into third place following a win at Road Atlanta in August, in the Road Atlanta Grand Prix.
 He followed this up with another win, this time in the Lime Rock Grand Prix.

 Lunger might have finished third again in 1973 had mechanical problems not held him to just four finishes, and seventh overall.
 In addition to this, he completed in the European Formula Two Championship and Torneio Internacional de Formula 2 do Brasil.

-In March 1973, Lunger placed 2nd to Peter Gethin in the opening race of Rothman's Formula 5000 European Championship at Brands Hatch.
+In March 1973, Lunger placed second to Peter Gethin in the opening race of Rothman's Formula 5000 European Championship at Brands Hatch.
 He was in a Hogan Racing Lola.
-In the April 1973 Formula 5000 race at Riverside International Raceway, Lunger finished 6th.
+In the April 1973 Formula 5000 race at Riverside International Raceway, Lunger finished sixth.
 He led the first 19 laps before a stuck throttle forced him to spin at turn 7.
-A 17-second pit stop to look for damage dropped him to 7th place.
-Lunger was 3rd in a Lola Chevrolet at the L&M Watkins Glen Grand Prix, in June 1973.
+A 17-second pit stop to look for damage dropped him to seventh place.
+Lunger was third in a Lola Chevrolet at the L&M Watkins Glen Grand Prix, in June 1973.
 Jody Scheckter and Brian Redman came in ahead of him in the Formula 5000 race.
-Lunger was 2nd in a Lola in a Formula 5000 race at Mount Pocono, Pennsylvania, in September 1973.
+Lunger was second in a Lola in a Formula 5000 race at Mount Pocono, Pennsylvania, in September 1973.
 In between races in the US F5000, Lunger continued to race in the English-based Rothmans Championship, winning twice, at Snetterton and Mallory Park for Sid Taylor Racing in their Trojan T101.